Random Access for LEO Satellite Communication Systems via Deep Learning: Proposed Random Access Framework

 \subsection{Preamble Transmission and Reception}

-In the proposed framework, each user randomly selects a preamble from the available set and applies timing advance and Doppler shift pre-compensation prior to transmission.
+In the proposed framework, each user randomly selects a preamble from the available set and applies TA and Doppler shift pre-compensation prior to transmission.
 The transmit signal of the $d$th user is thus expressed as

-where $P_d$ is the transmit power, and $\hat{\tau}_d$ and $\hat{f}_d$ denote the estimated timing advance and Doppler shift, respectively. $T_\mathrm{s}$ denotes the sampling period.
+where $P_d$ is the transmit power, and $\hat{\tau}_d$ and $\hat{f}_d$ denote the estimated TA and Doppler shift, respectively. $T_\mathrm{s}$ denotes the sampling period.
 We consider a multi-path channel model consisting of $L_d$ paths for the $d$th user.
 The SBS is equipped with $N_\mathrm{ant}$ antennas, each of which receives the superposition of signals reflected through multiple paths.
 Each path is characterized by a channel coefficient $h_{d,\ell}^j$ and a propagation delay $\tau_{d,\ell}^j$ at the $j$th antenna.
+Over the short random-access time scale, we assume a quasi-static multipath channel.
+This is because the considered satellite channel is line-of-sight (LoS)-dominant with negligible scattering near the satellite, and the device is assumed to be stationary during an access attempt~\cite{38.811}.
 The signal received at antenna $j$ of the SBS is modeled as

-where $D$ is the number of active users, $\tau_d^\mathrm{e}$ and $f_d^\mathrm{e}$ represent the residual errors in timing and frequency pre-compensation, and $w[n]$ is additive white Gaussian noise with zero mean and variance $\sigma_w^2$.
+where $D$ denotes the total number of active users that attempt random access in the considered random access occasion, $\tau_d^\mathrm{e}$ and $f_d^\mathrm{e}$ represent the residual errors in timing and frequency pre-compensation for user $d$, and $w[n]$ is additive white Gaussian noise with zero mean and variance $\sigma_w^2$.
 Following the conventional detection procedure, the SBS computes the correlation between the received signal and each ZC sequence.
 The correlation at lag $m$ for root index $r$ at antenna $j$ is given by